sangeetaroy111/DeviceFleetManagement/README.md

   iii.
 Architecture overview on how backend and CLI interact

   iv.
 Detailed example on how to use CLI to interact with the services for all API function
+    This will run in infinite loop, every time will ask whiich service to call with user input (1-5), any other number is exit condition. each service will ask related input from user to continue.
   v.
 Assumptions/simplifications/improvements